 The house is Jim’s own design built in 2005.
-Acting as general contractor he and a crew added every detail from the large picture windows in the living room to the light and airy kitchen.
-Since then Jim has been adding personal details as the house evolves.
-Most recently he began experimenting with galvanized corrugated metal to accent a kitchen island and below his living room windows.
+Acting as the general contractor, he and a crew added every detail — from the large picture windows in the living room to the light, airy kitchen.
+Since then, Jim has been adding personal details as time goes on.
+Most recently, he began experimenting with galvanized corrugated metal to create a unique and durable kitchen island and accent below his living room windows.

-This kitchen bar with 1-1/4 x 1/4 Galvanized Corrugated Metal was the first interior metal project Jim attempted in his house.
+This corrugated metal bar with 1-1/4 x 1/4 Galvanized Corrugated panels was the first interior metal project Jim attempted in his house.

-“I thought, ‘I’d love to do something in my house and create an added level of texture with the corrugated metal.
+“I thought to myself, ‘I’d love to do something in my house and create a textured look with the corrugated metal.
 I’ve got the wood, I’ve got the granite, but I don’t have the metal look,’” he recalls.